 I like this site because you can dip in and out as much or as little you like.
 You can complete surveys when sat in the car (although not best when driving), waiting for a bus or sat at work when your boss isn’t looking.
 The surveys can be quite interesting too and cover a whole range of topics.

 OnePoll has also introduced an app, which is far easier to use compared to them main site when you’re on your phone.

 OnePoll also runs a referral scheme.
 If you refer somebody and they complete a survey, you receive 50 pence.
 When they reach £20, you receive £1 and then £2.50 when they reach £40.
 You can refer up to 15 people, which could make you a decent amount of cash.

 One downside to this site is the fact that it’s very rare to find any surveys at weekends.
 And nothing can be more frustrating if you’re only 15p away from being able to withdraw your money and then having to wait till Monday to get that final survey.
-Another issue is that the minimum withdrawal amount is £40, so it can take a little time to reach.
+Another issue is that the minimum withdrawal amount is £25 (recently reduced from £40), so it can take a little time to reach.

 Payouts can be a little slow and can take anything up to 28 days.
 I had one take even longer, but OnePoll sent me an email explaining and an extra £5 as compensation.

 This is a little tough to quantify.
 I have completed surveys for 10p that have taken me 2 seconds and received the same amount for surveys that have taken 2 minutes.
 Expect to earn around £5 per hour.
 Generally, I earn around £20 a month.
-Your earnings can be paid out into your PayPal account via BACS, although there is a £40 minimum withdrawal.
+Your earnings can be paid out into your PayPal account or into your bank via BACS.

 My OnePoll review conclusion